sachith22/shopping_cart/README.md

 4. Sign-in to both users in separately.
 5. Go to "Add to cart" in swagger ui for one sign in user, and add a product with 'productCode', 'quantity' with generated 'token' when user created.
 6. Then, Add two products to other user shopping cart with different quantities.
-7. Check both Shopping cart.
+7. Check both Shopping cart. (use 'Calculate the cart' swagger url) Use parameter 'token' for the check both user's shopping cart

 # Future developments